-APS will be a diverse global community of scientists that: provides credible and beneficial information related to plant health; advocates and participates in the exchange of knowledge with the public, policy makers, and the larger scientific community; and promotes and provides opportunities for scientific communication, career preparation, and professional development for its members.
+APS will be a diverse global community of scientists that: provides credible and beneficial information related to plant health; advocates and participates in the exchange of knowledge with the public, policy makers, and the larger scientific community; and promotes and provides opportunities for scientific communication.

 Members, located in nearly 100 countries, represent a broad section of the scientific community.
 Members are employed in professional areas such as teaching, research, industry, government, and private consulting, and they may specialize as...

 Agricultural ChemistsArboristsBacteriologistsBiochemistsBotanistsCell BiologistsConsultantsDiagnosticiansEcologistsEntomologistsEpidemiologists

 Extension ProfessionalsFarmers/Growers ForestersGreenhouse GrowersGroup/Project LeadersHorticulturists IPM SpecialistsMicrobiologistsMolecular BiologistsMycologistsNematologists